-Only eligible Online Full Service Participants can see and book Sessions on their Job Seeker Profile.
+Note: Only eligible Online Full Service Participants can see and book Sessions on their Job Seeker Profile, through the Electronic Calendar.
 Online Base Service Participants will need to contact a Provider to book a Session manually.

 Important: Transition to Work Participants are not eligible for Youth Advisory Sessions.